 I have seen Dianthus armeria growing on my farm in west-central Missouri but I took these photos while working on a friend’s farm north of town.

 This delightful Dianthus armeria commonly known as Deptford Pink or Pink Grass grows just about everywhere in Kevin’s pasture and a few areas here on the farm.
 Although it is considered a native Missouri plant, it is not originally from North America.
 Although they are plentiful in “poorer” soils, they don’t compete well with other plants where the ground is more fertile.
 In other words, they are not pushy.
-The leaves are high in saponins which makes it fairly unattractive to livestock.
+The leaves are high in saponins which makes them fairly unattractive to livestock.
 Most photos online show plants with white spots on the petals, but as you can see in the above photo, these seem to have maroon spots.
 Hmmm…

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
-I just like growing, photographing and writing about my experience.
+I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.
 Sometimes I make a mistake when I am writing (that we will blame on the keyboard, mouse, or Grammarly) and may not notice until the next update.